University Business Centres

 Access £5000 of free legal advice and support

-Delivered in partnership with Leeds law firm Lupton Fawcett the Business Advantage Awards provide up to 50 hours of free legal support for new and early stage businesses who are looking to grow.
+The Business Advantage Awards is an annual competition delivered in partnership with Leeds law firm Lupton Fawcett which provides advice and support to early stage businesses who are looking to grow.

 James Harrison founded Truly Creative in 2014, a Leeds based design company passionate about creating beautiful designs.
 Working closely with small to medium sized businesses, Truly Creative provides both product and graphic design as well as helping businesses with brand identity and engagement.